brandur/sorg/content/passages-drafts/001-portland.md

 ![Glass](/assets/passages/001-portland/DSCF5479@2x.jpg)

-_Passages_ refers to the routes that we use to get from one point to another, like Hannibal's passage through the Alps, Magellan's strait, or in the case of my far more mundane life, my favorite walking path from Friedrichshain to Kreuzberg. _Glass_ is a play on a number of things like the glass on my favorite products like the iPhone, the window through which you watch the passing countryside by air or rail, or my camera's lens.
+_Passages_ are the routes that we use to get from one point to another, like Hannibal's passage through the Alps, Magellan's strait, or in the case of my far more mundane life, my favorite walking path from Friedrichshain to Kreuzberg. _Glass_ is the material making up the face on my favorite products like the iPhone or Seamaster, the window through which to watch the passing countryside by air or rail, or the intricate optics of my camera's lens.

 _Passages & Glass_ is also about supporting the independent
 web.
 It's sent via the only universal medium of